 All courses last 11 weeks.
 Freshmen applicants must submit high school transcripts.
 Johnson & Wales does not require applicants to submit standardized test scores.
 Once accepted, all students pay the same tuition rate.
 New students can start the program at four points throughout the year.
 The university provides special tuition assistance to active military personnel and veterans.

 |Tweet this Share this School Profile|

 |4||Northern Arizona University||RANKING SCORE 61.00||COST||GRADUATION RATE 53%||LOCATION Flagstaff, AZ||

-Located in Flagstaff, NAU has offered educational programs for over 100 years.
-The school’s bachelor’s degree in hotel and restaurant management has been recognized by the Accreditation Commission For Programs In Hospitality Administration, a distinction held by less than 20% of all hospitality programs.
+Northern Arizona University’s School of Hotel and Restaurant Management has offered a bachelor’s degree in hotel and restaurant management for over 30 years.
+The program has been recognized by the Accreditation Commission For Programs In Hospitality Administration, a distinction held by less than 20% of all hospitality programs.
 Students have the option to study completely online or in a hybrid format at the Phoenix or Tucson campus.
-The bachelor's degree in restaurant management program requires at least 1,200 hours of work in the hospitality industry.
-Graduates go on to work at country clubs, convention halls, and casinos.
+The bachelor's degree in hotel and restaurant management requires 1,200 hours of work in the hospitality industry.
+Graduates go on to work at restaurants, hotels, resorts, country clubs, and casinos.